-- It is responsibility of all staff & volunteers to report abuse. - If the vulnerable adult is in danger, first ensure they are safe and if immediate help is needed, call the emergency services on 999. - Then follow the detailed reporting procedure set out below. - A worker from Merton Social Services may then arrange an investigation that involves other agencies who work with vulnerable adults. - Action will then be taken to ensure the vulnerable adult is protected in the future. - Staff & volunteers who abuse will be dealt with through Attic's disciplinary procedures. - Where a criminal offence has been committed the police will always be informed.
+- It is responsibility of all staff & volunteers to report abuse. - If the adult at risk is in danger, first ensure they are safe and if immediate help is needed, call the emergency services on 999. - Then follow the detailed reporting procedure set out below.

+- A worker from Merton Social Services may then arrange an investigation that involves other agencies who work with adult at risk. - Action will then be taken to ensure the adult at risk is protected in the future. - Staff & volunteers who abuse will be dealt with through Attic's disciplinary procedures. - Where a criminal offence has been committed the police will always be informed.